-EXPANDED STAGE 2 SLOPE STABILIZATION AND RETAINING WALLS (16-125-4F): The District has committed to expanding the Corps-authorized

-7 billion gallon reservoir to hold a total volume of 10 billion gallons.
-The District intends to award a contract to construct retaining walls and stabilize the overburden slopes for the expanded portion of the reservoir.
+EXPANDED STAGE 2 SLOPE STABILIZATION AND RETAINING WALLS (16-125-4F): The District has committed to expanding the Corps-authorized 7 billion gallon reservoir to hold a total volume of 10 billion gallons.
+The District awarded this contract to construct retaining walls and stabilize the overburden slopes for the expanded portion of the reservoir in 2017.
 This work is scheduled to be completed in 2018.